mascalmeida/oop-java/README.md

 **Class 4 - Special Methods**

-It's recommend to create a get and a set method for each attribute of one class.
+It's recommended to create a get and a set method for each attribute of one class.

-- Getters: this method is a security way to get an attribute, to "get" some attribute from an object, insted to access straight we have to use the `<obj>.get<attribute>()` method.
+- Getters: this method is a security way to get an attribute, to "get" some attribute from an object, instead to access straight we have to use the `<obj>.get<attribute>()` method.

-- Setters: this method is a security way to set an attrivute, to "set" some attribute from an object, insted to modify straight we have to use the `<obj>.set<attribute>(<parameter>)` method.
+- Setters: this method is a security way to set an attribute, to "set" some attribute from an object, instead to modify straight we have to use the `<obj>.set<attribute>(<parameter>)` method.

-- Construct: this method will run everytime that an object was created, this method will define the standard values for the class attributes.
-This method has the same name that its class, ex: a class that calls "House", the constructor method will be something like `public House(){ ... }`.
+- Construct: this method will run every time that an object was created, this method will define the standard values for the class attributes.
+This method has the same name as its class, ex: a class that calls "House", the constructor method will be something like `public House(){ ... }`.
 The construct and setters methods can work together.

 **Class 5 - Hands-on with Objects**

 Bank account example.
-Create a bank account class with the follow requisites:
+Create a bank account class with the following requisites:

 - Attributes: + numConta, # tipo (cc or cp), - dono (name), - saldo, - status (true or false).